MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Australia/how-to-create-check-installments.md

 6. Choose the **OK** button.

-     The installment checks are created and displayed in the **Post Dated Checks-Purchases** window.
+     The installment checks are created and displayed on the **Post Dated Checks-Purchases** page.

 ## See Also
 [Australia Local Functionality](australia-local-functionality.md)